chkjacky/python-2s-complement-converter/README.md

 **Have fun!**

-## Contributing
+## Contribution
-Feel free to fork and give a star to my repo.
+Feel free to fork and give a star to my repo. 🌟

 If you have a good idea or find a bug in my codes, make a pull request and raise an issue at my repo anytime!

 ## Coming Soon
-I will be creating more repos, stay tuned!
+I will be creating more repos, stay tuned! 🔥